 Justin nodded his head.
 “At ease.”

 They stood at ease while Justin looked them over.
 “As you might’ve noticed we’re pretty damaged as well but the ship is still somewhat functioning.”
 The newcomers nodded their heads.
 “We have a lot of work ahead of us.
 We have a lot of people that we haven’t accounted for yet; probably a lot of them are trapped under debris or worse.
 Our main bridge took a major hit and we still don’t know how many people we lost up there.
-I want anyone who can do heavy lifting,” he turned to Hoshi, “to follow Lieutenant Commander Asakura to the bridge.
+I want anyone who can do some heavy lifting,” he turned to Hoshi, “to follow Lieutenant Commander Asakura to the bridge.
 They need all the help they can get up there.”

 Hoshi looked at the forty men and women stepping forward.
 “Alright, you heard Commander Ashland.
 Anyone who can help, follow me!
 Get moving!”
 Hoshi collected about fifteen of the newcomers before making her way off the secondary bridge.